 California Casualty is proud to join the NEA Foundation in congratulating the recipients of one of public education’s most prestigious awards: the 2018 California Casualty Awards for Teaching Excellence.

 Exceptional teachers make a difference for their students.
 To recognize some of them, the NEA Foundation recently announced the 2018 California Casualty Awards for Teaching Excellence recipients.

-The 38 awardees represent the best of their profession and will be honored at the NEA Foundation’s Salute to Excellence in Education Gala next February in
+The 38 awardees represent the best of their profession and will be honored at the NEA Foundation’s Salute to Excellence in Education Gala next February in Washington, D. C.

 The California Casualty Awards for Teaching Excellence are unique: in addition to exhibiting excellence in instructional and professional practice, awardees are nominated by their peers – their NEA state affiliate – for their dedication to the profession, community engagement, professional development, attention to diversity, and advocacy for fellow educators.